10 ways to make your phone battery last longer

-What's the one thing you wish you could fix on your phone?
+What’s the one thing you wish you could fix on your phone?
 The battery.
-No matter how much we charge our phones and are cautious about our usage, it is hard to avoid a swift battery drain.
+No matter how much we charge our phones and are cautious about our usage, it’s hard to avoid the dreaded battery drain.

-The simple solution would be to stop using your phone!
-But that's not a great idea.
-Instead, we've got nine easy tips to help you make your phone battery last longer.
+The simple solution would be to stop using your phone… but that’s not the most suitable idea.
+Instead, we’ve got 10 easy tips to help you make your phone battery last longer!

 Keep an eye on the battery-heavy apps

 Certain apps will demand much more battery attention than others.
-One of the biggest offenders is the Facebook app!
-It's video-focussed, continuously updating and it will take a big chunk out of your battery life when it's running.
+One of the biggest offenders suprisingly is the Facebook app – It’s video-focussed, continuously updating and it will take a big chunk out of your battery life when it’s running!

 You can check to see which apps are a drain on your battery life in your settings.
 Make sure you’re using them wisely and closing them off when you’re done.
 Depending on how important it is to you, you could even delete it.